Rollin’, rollin’, rollin’,

 0 Comments

-Crack that lid!
+Rollin’, rollin’, rollin’, Rollin’, rollin’, rollin’, Rollin’, rollin’, rollin’, Deadline!
+Rollin’, rollin’, rollin’, Keep them presses rollin', Gotta meet my loomin’ Deadline I’ll keep the wheel a’turnin’ The midnight oil a’burnin’ A hundred hours after my bedtime Thank god for ghost editions I'll minimise impressions The rest can wait for some other time Ink ‘em up, roll ‘em up Print ‘em up, stack ‘em up Clean ‘em up, sign ‘em up, Deadline Mount ‘em up, frame ‘em up, Bump ‘em in, line ‘em up, Hang ‘em up, open up, Deadline I’m done procrastinatin’ The gallery’s a’waitin’ Director like a thorn in my side Enough with the curation Approve the invitation Gotta make the framer by five Finalise the placement Update my artist statement Socials are good to go online Ink ‘em up, roll ‘em up Print ‘em up, stack ‘em up Clean ‘em up, sign ‘em up, Deadline Mount ‘em up, frame ‘em up, Line ‘em up, hang ‘em up, Open up, bottoms up!
+Deadline.
+Rollin’, rollin’, rollin’, Rollin’, rollin’, rollin’, Rollin’, rollin’, rollin’, Gotta meet my loomin' Deadline Deadline!
+Ned Washington (lyrics), Dimitri Tiomkin (music).
+Rawhide, 1958 Crack that lid!
 Brand new tin of black Ink up a plate.
-Clear the drying rack If you haven't etched enough, You must dip it If your edges are too rough Gonna rip it If the lid just won’t come off You must grip it Now slip it, into place Line it up, get it straight Roll forward on the bed Pull back the blanket, check your plate Now rip it, rip it up When the masking tape is long, You must snip it If the pressure's over strong Gonna rip it I say rip it, rip it up I say rip it, rip it up Crack that lid!
+Clear the drying rack If the lid just won’t come off Gotta grip it If you haven't etched enough, Gotta dip it If your edges are too rough Gonna rip it Now slip it, into place Line it up, get it straight Roll forward on the bed Pull back the blanket, check your plate Now rip it, rip it up When the tape is over long Gotta snip it If the pressure's over strong Gonna rip it When it's all just going wrong Gotta nip it I say nip it, in the bud I say rip it, rip it up Crack that lid!
 Brand new tin of black Ink up a plate.
 Clear the drying rack.
-When the lino comes your way Time to chip it Gotta face a certain way?
-Better flip it Mustn't put the screen away Until you strip it Got my opening today Gonna kick it With a fancy chardonnay Gonna sip it You got nothing nice to say?
-Better zip it Now slip it into place Line it up, get it straight Roll forward on the bed Pull back the blanket, check your plate Now slip it into place Ink it up, get it straight Roll forward on the bed Pull back the blanket.
-Dodgy state?
+When the lino comes your way Better chip it Gotta face a certain way?
+Better flip it Wanna put the screen away?
+Better strip it Now slip it into place Line it up, get it straight Roll forward on the bed Pull back the blanket, check your plate Now slip it into place Ink it up, get it straight Roll forward on the bed Pull back the blanket.
+Nothing great?
 Then rip it, rip it up Gerald Casale & Mark Allen Mothersbaugh (Devo), Whip it, 1980.
-The devils are lurking and the gremlins are smirking
+The gremlins are lurking, can't get anything working

-Good to pull Good to pull Ow!
-Ready!
-Ooh, Bon à Tirer, Bon à Tirer Ooh, Bon à Tirer, bo-Bon à Tirer Good to pull Get it like this Good to pull Want it like this Ow!
-B.A.T!
-Press Gangster here P, P, P, P P Press Gangster here P-P-P-P, P Press Gangster here Press Gangster, Press Gangster, Press Gangster here Press Gang-sters Press Gangster here Now, now, now, wait a minute y'all This ain't no place for premature editions Only the good to pull So all you print mothers, get your proofs into gear Yeah, get good to go Press Gangsters here, we’re stopping the press Don’t want no second best Sort out your etches and grooves, you gotta pass the test C’mon, we’re takin it slow till you show You’ve met the standards of the artist and you’re good to go Now proof it Bon à Tirer Yeah, B.A.T.
+Good to pull Good to pull Ooh, Bon à Tirer, Bon à Tirer Ooh, Bon à Tirer, bo-Bon à Tirer Good to pull Want it like this Good to pull Get it like this Ow!
+Rollin'!
+Press Gangster here P, P, P, P P Press Gangster here P-P-P-P, P Press Gangster here Press Gangster, Press Gangster, Press Gangster here Press Gang-sters Press Gangster here Now, now, now, wait a minute y'all This ain't no place for premature editions Only the good to go So all you print mothers, get your press into gear Yeah, good to pull Press Gangsters here, we’re stopping the press Don’t want no second best Sort out your etches and grooves, you gotta pass the test C’mon, we’re takin it slow till you show You’ve met the standards of the artist and you’re good to go Now proof it Bon à Tirer Yeah, B.A.T.
 Bon à Tirer French for good to pull Bon à Tirer lookin’ good Bon à Tirer It’s lookin’ real good Ow!
 Lookin’ good Ooh, Bon à Tirer, Bon à Tirer Ooh, Bon à Tirer, ba-Bon à Tirer Yo, yo, yo, yo, printing tech Yeah, you!
-There's no need to resist If French aint your thing choose RTP from the list It’s short for Ready to Print, Still means that it’s looking good Now print it Cause it’s lookin’ good It's looking real good Get it like this Want it like this Print it like this Print it!
-Boy!
-Enough of all this proofin’ I’m good to go Let’s get those presses rolling Bon à Tirer Bon à Tirer Bon à Tirer Ba-Bon à Tirer Boy!
-Enough of all this proofin’ I’m good to go Get my edition flowin’ Bon à Tirer Bon à Tirer Bon à Tirer Ba-Bon à Tirer Ah P-P-P-Print it, Print it Print it P-P-P-Print it, Print it Print it Hurby Azor & Ray Davies (for Salt 'N' Pepa), Push it, 1987 Don’t know which way the cards will fall
+Ease up on the resist If you aint feeling the French, there's RTP on the list It stands for Ready to Print, Still means that it’s looking good Now print it Cause it’s lookin’ good It's looking real good Get it like this Want it like this Print it like this Print it!
+Oi!
+Enough of all this proofin’ I’m good to go Let’s get those presses rolling Bon à Tirer Bon à Tirer Bon à Tirer Ba-Bon à Tirer Oi!
+Enough of all this proofin’ I’m good to go Get my edition flowin’ Bon à Tirer Bon à Tirer Bon à Tirer Ba-Bon à Tirer Ah P-P-P-Pull it, Pull it Pull it P-P-P-Pull it, Pull it Pull it Hurby Azor & Ray Davies (for Salt 'N' Pepa), Push it, 1987 Don’t know which way the cards will fall

 Rocking, there isn't a trick yeah Rocking, won't happen by magic Baby You can never do enough of it Rocking, forwards and back, keep Bm rocking, for velvety blacks oh E Db Baby, I’ve just gotta keep a’rocking it F# B Don’t stop a’rocking it now Don’t stop the rocking, gotta keep a’rocking, don’t stop a’rocking now F# I have never been shy Dbm When it comes to intaglio Amb Thought I’d give it a try E Ebm D All day rocking from left to right E Ebm Db B Db Rocking diagonally overnight E Ebm Top to bottom through a new sun rise Dbm B A B Then start again, start again, start again Oh Baby Rocking, in every direction Rocking, cross every section ‘Till I, get zero reflection Then I I get to do it all again Rocking, all night and all day now Rocking, in every which way God damn it, still only prints grey When will I Get to start burnishing?
 Wanna start burnishing now Don’t stop the rocking Just gotta keep a’rocking Never stop a’rocking, now I really wanted to see A glorious chiaroscuro But it wasn’t to be I got tennis elbow and I’m going blind Pins and needles down my left side Scoliosis and RSI At twenty-five, twenty-five, twenty-five Oh Baby Maybe, this wasn’t so clever Feels like, I’ve been rocking for ever Now I, wish that I’d never Started Oh I should have aquatinted it Stuff this, I’m calling it quits I’ve had it, and I can’t feel my wrists From rocking, whose idea was this?
 Oh baby, I blame Graeme Peebles I blame Graeme Peebles Rocking, wish I knew the trick of Rocking, it's really the pits yeah Rocking, it’s mezzotint madness Baby And I blame Graeme Peebles I blame Graeme Peebles I do So sick of rocking, Had enough of rocking I never wanna rock again Björn Ulvaeus & Benny Anderson, Rock Me, 1974 Ah, wash out!